cc-deployments/deployment-01/coinbase/fc-minikit/APP_FLOW.md

 - **Localhost Testing**: ✅ All simulations passing
 - **Ready for Production**: ✅ All patterns CBW-compatible

-### **🔄 Next Priority:**
+### **✅ COMPLETED:**
-**Neynar API Key Setup** - Complete environment variable configuration:
+**Neynar Integration** - Complete with webhook and API key setup:
-- Add Neynar API key to `.env.local` for local development
+- ✅ Neynar API key configured in `.env.local` for local development
-- Add Neynar API key to Vercel environment variables for production
+- ✅ Neynar API key configured in Vercel environment variables for production
-- Test notification functionality
+- ✅ Notification functionality tested and working

 ## 🔍 **IMPORTANT NOTES**